-Laughing gas sedation uses a mixture of nitrous oxide, which is sent directly into your lungs through a comfortable nose mask.
-The gas will be absorbed into your bloodstream through the tiny blood vessels in your lungs, and take effect almost immediately.
+Laughing gas sedation uses a mixture of nitrous oxide and oxygen, which is sent directly into your lungs through a comfortable nose mask.
+The gas will be absorbed into your bloodstream through the tiny blood vessels in your lungs, and takes effect almost immediately.

-You will feel safe, calm, and comfortable, but will be completely conscious and able to respond to commands.
-You may even find your situation to be funny or strange, which is why nitrous oxide is called “laughing gas.”
+You will feel safe, calm, and comfortable while remaining completely conscious and able to respond to commands.
+You may even find yourself feeling euphoric or a bit giddy, which is why nitrous oxide is also called “laughing gas.”

-Laughing gas wears off about 5 minutes after your procedure ends, and it does not have any serious after-effects.
-You may feel a little confused, disoriented, or nauseated, but this will pass quickly.
+Laughing gas wears off about 5 minutes after your procedure ends and does not have any serious after-effects.
+You may feel a little confused, disoriented, or nauseous, but this will pass quickly.
 You can drive yourself home or even go back to work after laughing gas sedation.

 Oral conscious sedation uses a pill-based sedative.
 You’ll take the pill about 60-90 minutes before your appointment at our office.
-You may be asked to fast (avoid eating and drinking) for a few hours before your appointment, depending on your situation.
+You may be asked to fast (avoid eating and drinking) for a few hours before your appointment at our Colorado Springs office, depending on your situation.

 Once the medicine takes hold, you will feel very drowsy and groggy.
-You may even fall asleep and forget what happens during your procedure at Tuttle Family Dentistry.
-However, you will still be conscious, and you can respond to commands or be woken up if this is necessary.
+You may fall into a light sleep and forget what happens during your procedure.
+However, you will still be conscious, and you can respond to commands or be woken up if necessary.

 Oral conscious sedation has much longer after-effects than nitrous oxide sedation.
 Your reflexes and decision-making abilities will be impaired for up to 4-6 hours or longer, so you cannot drive yourself home.
 You will need to bring someone with you to our office who can drive you home and make sure you get home safely.